openswoole/ext-openswoole/README.md

 > OpenSwoole always provides the most reliable stability and the most powerful features in **the latest released version**.
 Please ensure as much as possible that you are using the latest version.

-### 1. Install or upgrade Open Swoole from multiple distribution channels
+### 1. Install or upgrade OpenSwoole from multiple distribution channels

-Please check [Open Swoole Installation Guide](https://openswoole.com/docs/get-started/installation) about how to install Open Swoole on Ubuntu/CentOS/Windows WSL from Docker, PECL or Binary releases channels.
+Please check [OpenSwoole Installation Guide](https://openswoole.com/docs/get-started/installation) about how to install OpenSwoole on Ubuntu/CentOS/Windows WSL from Docker, PECL or Binary releases channels.

 ### 2. Compile from source